 Sites such as Smart Futures provide real-life career stories which demonstrate how people from all backgrounds are involved in STEM courses and careers.

 Attend science and engineering festivals and events – there are many free activities and clubs all over the country for students to get involved in.
-See the What’s On across Ireland and join in some of these fun events.

 #2.
 Help teens see the vast choice of exciting career paths